 Your brain is the most complex technology anywhere in the world.
-It’s made up of three major parts: the forebrain, midbrain and hindbrain.
-These divisions allows us simplify and understand the functions of the brain.
+It’s made up of three major parts: the forebrain, midbrain, and hindbrain.
+These divisions allow us to simplify and understand the functions of the brain.

 We’re going to take a closer look at the forebrain: the powerhouse supercomputer of the brain.